 21.3.1.
-During a student's first week in boarding, all students will have a brief interview with the relevant Appointed Person who will ensure that they have registered with the doctor and advise on safe storage and responsible usage of prescription medication or other medication that they may have brought with them.
+During a student's first week in boarding, all students will have a brief interview with the relevant Appointed Person, usually the Matron, who will ensure that they have registered with the doctor and advise on safe storage and responsible usage of prescription and non-prescription medication that they may have brought with them.
 This interview will include, if applicable, an assessment of whether the student can be deemed competent to carry their own medicine.
-Any medicine brought to the boarding house must be declared to house staff and it must be stored in the staff office until the Appointed Person has conducted this interview.
+Any medicine brought to the boarding house must be declared to boarding staff and it must be stored in the staff office until the Appointed Person has conducted this interview.